Deadly epidemics 'brewed in an African pot': from genomic science to saving lives

 Martin obtained his BSc (Biochemistry) from the University of Glasgow (1991), MSc (Applied Molecular Biology of Infectious Diseases) from LSHTM in 1993.
 He then moved across the road to Bart’s Medical College, the University of London (now Queen Mary and Westfield College) where he obtained his PhD (Molecular Microbiology) in 1997.

 Martin is a Fellow of the African Academy of Sciences and Royal College of Pathologist (UK), Honorary Fellow of the Royal College of Physicians, Honorary Professor at Warwick Medical School, University of Warwick.

-Martin’s research is focused on the leverage of innovative molecular technologies in the diagnosis of tropical diseases (mainly tuberculosis, meningitis, pneumonia, diarrhoeal diseases), investigation of meningitis outbreaks and transmission, antimicrobial resistance, and clinical trials.
+Martin’s research is focused on the leverage of innovative molecular technologies in the diagnosis of tropical diseases (tuberculosis, meningitis, pneumonia, diarrhoeal diseases), investigation of meningitis outbreaks and transmission, antimicrobial resistance, and clinical trials.
 Furthermore, his research applies molecular tools to understand the impact of air pollution on the nasopharyngeal microbiome and epidemic meningitis in Africa.
-He has published over 200 research papers with a research publication H-Index of 51.
+He has published over 200 research peer-reviewed articles with a research publication H-Index of 56 with over 15060 citations.